Know your rights

-The FTA does not apply to private individuals but the Contractual Remedies Act (CRA) may help you.
+The FTA does not apply to private individuals but the Contract and Commercial Law Act (CCLA) may help you.
 If you have a problem with products or services because the seller misled you, you may be able to cancel the contract and get compensation.
 You have to show that:

 - you were persuaded to buy the products or services by the seller’s untrue statements

 - these statements caused you to lose money.

 Compensation would be based on the difference between what you paid and what the item would have been worth if the seller’s statements had been true or to cover the cost of repairs.